Are you thinking of visiting Coniston in the Lake District with your dog?

 In this post you’ll discover places to stay and things to do in Coniston, and if you visit and have any suggestions, do let me know in the comments or message us on social media @thepawpostuk on all platforms.

-We stayed in Silver Howe Cottage which is part of The Coppermines Lakes Cottages, it’s one of their 90 plus cottages that they offer in the Lake District.
+When we visited for the first time in 2021, we stayed in Silver Howe Cottage which is part of The Coppermines Lakes Cottages, it’s one of their 90 plus cottages that they offer in the Lake District.

 Most of their cottages are pet friendly, with a small additional charge – we paid £5 extra a night for Patch to come with us.